Isaiah Stanback: Personal life

 Stanback was a part of the WWE Performance Center at Full Sail University in Florida, training to become a wrestler.
-He made an appearance on Netflix's Ultimate Beastmaster as a contestant for Team America, failing the second obstacle in the first round, which resulted in him placing last.
+He made an appearance on Netflix's Ultimate Beastmaster Season 1 as a contestant for Team America, failing the second obstacle in the first round, which resulted in him placing last.

-Stanback and his wife Natalie’s oldest daughter, Nadia, was diagnosed with type 1 diabetes in April 2015 at the age of three.
+Stanback and his wife’s oldest daughter was diagnosed with type 1 diabetes in April 2015 at the age of three.
 Over the ensuing years, the family has been active in type 1 diabetes education.